Ministro Pistarini International Airport: Operations

 In October 2012, Ezeiza Airport recorded the highest annual traffic growth of all the airports operated by Aeropuertos Argentina 2000.
 For this month, the airport handled 767,824 passengers, a 10.9% increase compared to the previous October; the volume of international and domestic traffic for October 2012 increased 8.7% and 108.3%, respectively, year-on-year.
 Overall, 2012 traffic figures for the airport indicated a 7.3% increase over the previous year.
 Figures for July 2013 showed that the airport handled 688,397 passengers, an 8.9% decrease over the previous year.

 Terminals

 Terminal C was inaugurated in July 2011; as of December 2011, its facilities were in use by Aerolíneas Argentinas, Air France, and Alitalia for their operations.

-In March 2013 terminal B, with an area of 28795 sqm, was inaugurated, for use by Aerolíneas Argentinas and KLM.
+In March 2013, terminal B, with an area of 28795 sqm, was inaugurated, for use by Aerolíneas Argentinas and KLM.

+On April 14, 2023, the new Departures Terminal (Terminal de Partidas) was inaugurated.
+The new terminal features 50,000 square meters (538,195 sq ft) of open surface over 4 floors, with a projected capacity of 30 million passengers per year.
+The old Terminal A became the new International Arrivals Terminal and the old Terminal C became the new Domestic Arrivals Terminal.